danscully/d3script/README.md

 This is the beginnings of a system to manage the loading and UI for external scripts in the d3/disguise media server.
 This project is completely unsupported and sure to get support to throw your ticket in the trash.
 Good luck!

 # How to use it
-To use, put d3script.py somewhere on the d3 Python sys.path.
-Or, put it at the root of the project and in the Disguise Python Console (Alt-C) type: sys.path.append('./').
+To use, put 'd3script.py' at the root of the project and in the Disguise Python Console (Alt-C) type: sys.path.append('./').
 This will add the project root onto the Python search path.

 Then in the console, type "import d3script".
 You should get a "Scripts" button at the end of the top status bar.

-For the included scripts, make a folder in the "objects" directory called "Scripts".
+For the included scripts, make a folder in the project root called "scripts".
 D3Script will automatically load any files in there when it is iniitially imported.
 You can also rescan and reload this folder from the "Scripts" menu.

 # What the included scripts do